Oneirical/bevy_tgfp/DESIGN.md

 - Make one of the "inmates" something that takes the form of a seemingly innocuous creature somewhere.
 It can be noticed through one of its erratic behaviours.
-- Spawn all new room tiles "moving from" a main "reality generator" room.
 - "When a soul is drawn, draw a soul, give status effect that makes you lose 1 soul from the wheel next turn".
 A way to peek at the future at the cost of faster churn.
 - Instead of "UntargetCaster", make a mutator that makes every form untarget tiles instead of targeting them - "untarget" + "ego" instead of "untargetcaster".

-- A cave where you must push around a little cart on a railroad, "cold fire" themed
 - A racetrack with many obstacles on the way against an NPC
 - Multiple soul cage sizes and shapes, like a donut or a triangle.

 # Coding